buxx/rolling/README.md

 A python3.7+ is required.
 If you use debian, debian 10 is required if you want to use OS python packaged.
 But you can compile python3.7 on your system.

-Following documentation assume you use debian 10 or simial OS.
+Following documentation assume you use debian 10 or similar OS.
 You will need:

     apt-get install git python3 python3-venv build-essential python3-dev